Real People Stories – Diane

 What to do if you have a very bad CBC Profile blood test?
 Don’t panic!

-Twice a year, usually in autumn and spring, I undergo some examinations: I have a kidney ultrasound, take general urine and Anaemia blood tests, and visit a nephrologist and a gynaecologist.
+Twice a year, usually in autumn and spring, I undergo some examinations: I have a kidney ultrasound, take general urine and Anaemia exam, and visit a nephrologist and a gynaecologist.

 Regardless of my well-being and general condition, I have some chronic kidney and female diseases.
 Since the end of summer, my temperature has been constantly at 37 – 37.2.
 It could be like this for days on end.
 I was constantly hot and cold as usual, aching a little with such a nasty temperature.
 Nothing hurt, no other symptoms or complaints.
 Maybe it’s my kidneys acting up, my wisdom tooth coming in, or maybe it’s gynaecology again.